Todd McKenney: Career

 McKenney rose to fame in 1998 when he created the lead role of Peter Allen in the Australian production of The Boy from Oz.
-He performed the role 766 times between 1998 and 2000, however when the production went to Broadway in 2003, Hugh Jackman landed the role over McKenney.
+He performed the role 766 times between 1998 and 2000.
+However, when the production went to Broadway in 2003, Hugh Jackman landed the role over McKenney.

 Outside musical theatre, McKenney is best known as a judge on Australia's version of Dancing with the Stars.
 He has appeared on all fifteen seasons of the show since 2004.

 McKenney took on his first non-musical role in 2006, starring as Michael Minetti in the Ensemble Theatre production of Richard Alfieri's two-hander play Six Dance Lessons in Six Weeks with Nancye Hayes at the Playhouse Theatre in the Sydney Opera House.
 The play remains the most successful in the Ensemble Theatre's history, and the pair reprised these roles ten years later at the Concourse Theatre, Chatswood, reuniting with Sandra Bates for her final directorial role.
 McKenney performed his Casting Couch production at the Ensemble's Kirribilli premises in 2016, interviewing Queenie van de Zandt, Georgie Parker, and Simon Burke in different performances.

 In 2006, McKenney hosted the television game show You May Be Right, which was cancelled after a month on air.
 He hosted the breakfast program on Sydney radio station Mix 106.5 with Dancing with the Stars co-host Sonia Kruger, as well as Andy Grace, from January 2008 until September 2009.

 On 19 May 2010 and on 27 December 2010, McKenney guest co-hosted The Morning Show alongside Kylie Gillies, while regular male presenter Larry Emdur was on holidays.

 In 2011, McKenney portrayed Lord Evelyn Oakley in a limited showing of Anything Goes in Melbourne, alongside Amanda Harrison.
 In 2012, he played the role of Rooster in the hit musical Annie alongside Anthony Warlow, Nancye Hayes and Alan Jones.

 McKenney plays Teen Angel in the 2013-2014 Australian National Touring Company production of the hit musical Grease, starring alongside Bert Newton, John Paul Young, Rob Mills, and Gretel Scarlett.
 Although he is on stage for less than four minutes, critics have said he "steals the show."

 In 2005, McKenney released an album, Just a Gigolo.
 The title track was a duet with Maggie Kirkpatrick.
 Seven of the twelve tracks were Peter Allen compositions.
 The album also included "I Don't Care Too Much", a Kander and Ebb song that was dropped from Cabaret.
 McKenney released a tribute album to Peter Allen on Friday 22 November 2013, called Todd McKenney sings Peter Allen.

 In 2019 he headlined a production of Barnum.

 In 2022 he was in a production of Cinderella.

+Beginning in 2023 he was in a production of Wicked as The Wizard.